melanierolo/PacMen-Exercise/README.md

 # PacMen-Exercise
-You could add a lot of PacMen on a page and they could move ramdonly
+You could create a lot of PacMen with the click button and they could move ramdon velocity across the screen

 ## How to run: